 Have you ever been the victim of gaslighting?
 How would you tell a friend to handle a toxic relationship that involves gaslighting?
 Share your thoughts and experiences in the comments section, below!
 (Feel free to comment anonymously if you prefer).

-Click to read my book on narcissism on Kindle right now: Your Love is My Drug: How to Shut Down a Narcissist, Detoxify Your Relationships & Live the Awesome Life You Really Deserve, Starting Right Now [Kindle Edition]
+- You might enjoy my book, Your Love is My Drug: How to Shut Down a Narcissist, Detoxify Your Relationships & Live the Awesome Life You Really Deserve, Starting Right Now.